ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 ## Conclusion

+What I just described, lying dashboards and misleading analyses, is just a clear sign that our profession still lacks discipline.
+We will need to incorporate this in our work, it may take many different forms but I am sure that testing will be a part of it.

-Sure, there are specific issues with data science that make it more difficult to test.
-Sure you might not know if you are going to keep that 500-line analysis you just wrote.
+Sure, there are specific issues with data science that make it more difficult to test, and you might not know if you are going to keep that 500-line analysis you just wrote.
-But let's be real for a minute, the fact that your 500-lines have not been tested is probably a good reason why it will go down the drain.
+But let's be real for a minute, the fact that your 500-lines have not been tested is probably a good reason why it will end up down the drain.
-The main reason you are probably not doing it is that you have no idea how to test a function that is not FizzBuzz, let alone in a TDD workflow.
+The main reason you are probably not testing is that you have no idea how to test a function that is not FizzBuzz, let alone in a TDD workflow.
 Testing in Data Science is hard but do not kid yourself, it is doable and should be done.
+If anything the specific hardships of Data Science should make us yearn for already proven solutions that increase software reliability and decrease our cognitive burden.

 Clearly the "Dev" culture has not yet been imported in the Data Science world, and most of us definitely missed the DevOps train.
 Yet people who have jumped on it are out there.
 They deploy 5 times a day to production, doing canary-release after training 10 models concurrently on perfect copies of their prod environment, after a simple commit-push.
-In the end, this is a shame because we all have to be **software engineers**.
-If anything the specific hardships of Data Science should make us yearn for already proven solutions.
+None of these steps can be reached by greasy data scientist fingers, all of them are automated.
+This is the quality standard we should strive for if we ever want to be considered as **serious software engineers**.

 I hope you are now absolutely convinced, as I am, of the imperious necessity of importing good testing strategies into Data Science.
 Otherwise, let's hope you and I will never find ourselves in the same room, because I will definitely reach for that shovel.